Point72/ccflow/docs/wiki/Home.md

 ## License

-`raydar` is licensed under the Apache 2.0 license.
+`ccflow` is licensed under the Apache 2.0 license.
 See the [LICENSE](https://github.com/Point72/ccflow/blob/main/LICENSE) file for details.